Sanoussi-Maiga/demo-repo/README.md

 #Demo
-THis is a repository to learn how to use git hub
+This is a repository to learn how to use git hub